Search for information about a product,

 Hiragi S et al. BMC Med Inform Decis Mak.
 2018

-A comparison of disease grade- and kidney function-based costing models of immunosuppressive therapy found that the latter resulted in a greater number of life years and lower costs (78.8 vs. 76.35 years and $122,990 vs $199,980, respectively).11
+A comparison of disease grade- and kidney function-based cost models of immunosuppressive therapy found that the latter resulted in a greater number of life years and lower costs (78.8 vs. 76.35 years and $122,990 vs. $199,980, respectively).11

 Ishida M et al. Value Health Reg Issues.
 2022